abuicke/tarot/minor arcana/disks/2 of Disks.md

 ### Upright

-1) Physical change, change in routine (workout, sleep schedule, eating habits, diet), (the aim of) improving health.
+1) Physical change, change in routine (workout, sleep schedule, eating habits, diet), (with the aim of) improving health.